mmontossi/indexers/README.md

 end
 ```

-NOTE: Properties are referenced from the configuration file.

 Then everytime you create, update or destroy a record the index will be updated:
 ```ruby
 product = Product.create(name: 'Les Paul', category: 'Gibson')